QinyuMa316/RetroSynthesisAgent/README.md

 + `--num_results`: Defines the number of PDF to be processed.
 + `--filtration`: Determines whether to apply filtration to the reactions.

+We provide a demo video of its automated operation process:
 [![Watch Demo](assets/thumbnail.png)](assets/demo-video.mp4)